How to Be Puppywise in three steps

-It’s important that new owners make sure that they can provide the best care for their puppy.
 If you’re thinking of getting a dog then there's a lot to consider, including finding out if you’re ready for a puppy, choosing the right breed to suit your lifestyle and researching a responsible breeder.
-To help future owners make the right decisions we asking them to be thorough, be thoughtful and #BePuppywise.
+With thousands each year inadvertently buying puppies from rogue breeders, our Be Puppywise campaign aims to help puppy buyers to spot the red flags and avoid being duped.

 1) Finding your puppy